GRIP: In-Parameter Graph Reasoning through Fine-Tuning Large Language Models: Experiments

 Next, we turn to the two reasoning tasks in Table~\ref{tab:reasoning}.
-For these tasks, the entire graph can be directly placed into the LLM’s context window, and the evaluations are not limited to simple link prediction.
+These datasets correspond to a small-graph regime in which the full graph fits in the LLM’s context window, so context-based inference is naturally favoured; the goal here is therefore not for \methodname\ to dominate the full-context baseline, but to remain competitive at much lower inference cost and to further improve over the baseline when used as a test-time adaptation.
 Although \methodname\ does not surpass baseline LLMs with full context on these tasks, its performance remains comparable, with only a minimal gap.
 We would like to emphasize that baseline LLMs achieve these results by inputting the \textbf{full graph context}, while \methodname\ attains similar accuracy without any context, which is fundamentally different and indicates the strong potential of \methodname.
-To provide further evidence, we also evaluate the \methodname under the same context as baseline LLMs on the reasoning tasks, and we can see that \methodname consistently outperforms baselines.
+To provide further evidence, we also evaluate \methodname\ under the same context as baseline LLMs on the reasoning tasks, and we observe that \methodname\ consistently outperforms the baselines.
 These results indicate that \textbf{\methodname\ can also serve as an effective test-time training method for enhancing the performance of LLMs on graph tasks.}

 In summary, for graphs too large to fit into the context windows of LLMs, \methodname\ consistently outperforms baseline methods by encoding the entire graph into the model parameters.
 For graphs that fit within the context window, \methodname\ achieves comparable performance without any graph context and surpasses baselines when provided with the same context.
 These results collectively confirm the effectiveness of \methodname.